plager20/se_project_express/README.md

 - Retrieve a list of users
 - Create new users
 - Identify and retrieve specific users by their id
-- Retrieve a list of clothign items
+- Retrieve a list of clothing items
 - Create new clothing items
 - Delete specific clothing items by their id
-- Allows any user to like and dislike clothing items based off their ids
+- Allows any user to like and dislike clothing items based off their respective ids

 The backend service also features error handling by giving you proper error codes and error messages if one is recieved.